ribosomeprofiling/ribograph/README.md

 ```
 docker compose -f docker-compose_local.yml up
 ```
+Note you might run into issues on Windows when attempting to start the container due to Windows CRLF style line endings.
+Change the line endings for the .sh and .yml files in the Docker and Docker/web directory from CRLF to LF to fix these.

 We recommend using <a href="https://www.mozilla.org/">Firefox</a> for Ribograph. <a href="https://www.mozilla.org/">
 <img width="5%" src="https://github.com/ribosomeprofiling/ribograph/raw/main/docs/Firefox_logo,_2019.svg" alt="Firefox"></a>